Claudia Barattini

-Claudia Barattini (born 1960) is a Chilean teacher and political scientist.
+Claudia Barattini Contreras (born 1960) is a Chilean teacher and political scientist.
 She was a minister during the second government of Michelle Bachelet.

 Barattini was director of La Morada Women's Development Corporation (1998−1999), cultural attaché of the Chilean Embassy in Italy (2006−2010) and director of Foreign Affairs of the Teatro a Mil Foundation (2010−2014).
 For three seasons, she was the curator of the Chilean pavilion at the Venice Biennale.

-Bio
+Early life and education

+Barattini is the daughter of Juan Salvador Barattini Carvelli, a teacher of Italian descent, and Marta Albertina Contreras Laporte.

-After the 1973 coup d'état led by general Augusto Pinochet against the Marxist government of Salvador Allende (1970−1973), Barattini went into exile alongside her parents in 1974.
-She lived in Poland and then in Italy, where she studied classical ballet at the National Academy of Dance in Rome, followed by three years of economics at La Sapienza University.
+During the Popular Unity (UP) government of President Salvador Allende, she joined the Communist Youth of Chile.
+Following the 1973 Chilean coup d'état led by General Augusto Pinochet, Barattini went into exile with her family in 1974.
+She first lived in Poland and later in Italy, where she studied classical ballet at the National Dance Academy in Rome and completed three years of economics studies at Sapienza University of Rome.